 The Burbank Fire Department recommends that you install at least one smoke alarm on every level of your home, including the basement.
-Even better is one in every bedroom.
+Be sure your smoke alarms are near bedrooms and other sleeping areas in your home.
 Smoke alarms are designed to wake you up if a fire starts while you are sleeping.
-Be sure your smoke alarms are near bedrooms and other sleeping areas in your home.
 For more information, watch the video Smart Choices for Smoke Alarm Placement.

 When was the last time you heard your smoke alarm?
-Battery-operated detectors should be tested once a month to be certain they are working.
+Battery-operated detectors should be tested once a month to ensure they are working.

-Replace the batteries in your smoke alarm twice a year.
-The Burbank Fire Department recommends you do this when we change our clocks for Daylight Saving Time.
-Install a new battery immediately if an alarm “chirps” to indicate a low battery.
+Replace the batteries in your smoke alarm immediately if an alarm “chirps” to indicate a low battery.